6 Data Setup for Modeling

 6.2 Partitioning Data: The Train–Test Split

-Example: Train–Test Split in R
+Implementing the Train–Test Split in R

 We illustrate the train–test split using R and the liver package.
-We return to the churnCredit dataset introduced in Chapter 4.3, where the goal is to predict customer churn using machine learning models (discussed in the next chapter).
-First, following data preparation step in Section 4.3 we load and prepare the dataset as follows:
+We return to the churn dataset introduced in Chapter 4.3, where the goal is to predict customer churn using machine learning models (discussed in the next chapter).
+We load the dataset as follows:

 library(liver)

-churnCredit$marital <- impute(churnCredit$marital, "random")The partition() function in the liver package provides a straightforward method to split a dataset based on a specified ratio.
-Below, we divide the dataset into 80% training and 20% test data:
+The partition() function divides a dataset into subsets based on a specified ratio.
+Below, we split the dataset into 80 percent training and 20 percent test data:

-6.3 Cross-Validation for Robust Performance Estimation
+6.3 Cross-Validation for Reliable Model Evaluation

 Cross-validation is a resampling method that offers a more comprehensive evaluation than a single train–test split.
 In k-fold cross-validation, the dataset is randomly partitioned into k non-overlapping subsets (folds) of approximately equal size.
 The model is trained on k–1 folds and evaluated on the remaining fold.
 This process is repeated k times, with each fold serving once as the validation set.
 The overall performance is then estimated by averaging the metrics across all k iterations.
 Common choices for k include 5 or 10, as illustrated in Figure 6.3.

 This approach is depicted in Figure 6.4.
-It eliminates the need for a fixed validation subset and makes more efficient use of the training data, while preserving an unbiased test set for final performance reporting.
+It eliminates the need for a fixed validation subset and makes more efficient use of the training data, while still preserving an unbiased test set for final performance reporting.

-6.4 How to Validate a Train-Test Split
+6.4 Validating the Train–Test Split

-| Type of Features | Suggested Test |
+Type of Feature Suggested Test

-| Binary | Two-sample Z-test |
+Binary Two-sample Z-test

-| Numerical | Two-sample t-test |
+Numerical Two-sample t-test

-| Categorical (with \(> 2\) categories) | Chi-square test |
+Categorical (with \(> 2\) categories) Chi-square test

 The R code below performs the test: